coredao-org/CoreDAO-Docs/docs/Node/maintenance/maintenance.md

 ### Prune State

-According to the test, the performance of a full node will degrade when the storage size reaches a high volume (previously it was 1.5TB, which is an experimental value, the latest number needs to be updated).
-We suggest that the fullnode always keep light storage by pruning the storage.
+As per conducted tests, the performance of a full nodes degrades when the storage size reaches a high volume (approximately 1.5TB, which is an experimental value).
+Therefore, it is suggested that the full node always keeps light storage by pruning the storage.

 #### Rules for Pruning
 1.	**Do not try to prune an archive node.** Archive nodes need to maintain **ALL** historic data by definition.